chaoslogick/project-name/README.md

 # projectname.js
-Name generator for new projects
+Name generator for new projects (also DIY bands)